Bible Study, Prayer, and Homily Resources

 by Fr.
 Tommy Lane

 We have just listened to an excerpt of the account of the Last Supper in John’s Gospel.
 It described Jesus washing the feet of his apostles (John 13:1-15).
 That is only part of John’s account of the Last Supper; John’s account concludes with Jesus’ Priestly Prayer in John 17.
-During that prayer to the Father, Jesus prays for the apostles, “Consecrate them in the truth.”
-(John 17:17) Jesus is praying that they be interiorly changed by the truth, that they become like Jesus who is the way, the truth, and the life (John 14:6).
-Jesus is praying that they become sanctified, transformed by the truth.
-It really carries the connotation that they are being ordained by Christ as his priests.
+During that prayer to the Father, Jesus prayed for the apostles, “Consecrate them in the truth.”
+(John 17:17) Jesus was praying that the apostles be interiorly changed by the truth, that they become like Jesus himself who is the way, the truth, and the life (John 14:6).
+It was Jesus ordaining the apostles as his priests.

-Thanks be to God for the gift of the Priesthood!
+Thanks be to God for the gift of the priesthood!
 The priests of the New Covenant continue the mission of Jesus the Priest.
 Please pray for more vocations to the priesthood and support vocations to the priesthood.
-If a family and parish is one that shows its love for and support for priests can we not expect priests to arise from that family and parish?
+If a family and parish shows its love for and support for priests, can we not expect priests to arise from that family and parish?

-Jesus gives us priests so that we may have the Eucharist.
+Jesus gave us priests so that we may have the Eucharist.
 Jesus does not want our celebration of the Eucharist to be cut off and separated or divorced from the rest of our lives.
 Our celebration of the Eucharist is to affect our entire lives.
-What kind of an effect is it to have on our lives?
-Jesus washing his disciples’ feet in the context of the Last Supper surely teaches us that the Eucharist is linked with service.
+What kind of effect is the Eucharist to have on our lives?
+Jesus washing his disciples’ feet during the Last Supper when he gave the Eucharist surely teaches us that the Eucharist is linked with service.
 Our celebration of the Eucharist should lead us to love all our brothers and sisters in a sacrificial way.
 Our celebration of the Eucharist sends us out from here to love and serve the Lord in others.
 Our meeting with the Lord here continues as we love and serve the Lord in others after our celebration here.
-That is also why it is during the Last Supper that Jesus gave his new love commandment, “I give you a new commandment: love one another.
+That is also why during the Last Supper Jesus gave his new love commandment, “I give you a new commandment: love one another.
 As I have loved you, so you also should love one another.”
-(John 13:34) St. Augustine, writing about the Eucharist, said that if we receive Holy Communion worthily we are what we receive (Sermon 227); when you receive Christ in the Eucharist you too are to sacrifice yourself, and in that sense you become what you eat.
+(John 13:34) St. Augustine, writing about the Eucharist, said that if we receive Holy Communion worthily, we are what we receive (Sermon 227); when we receive Christ in the Eucharist, we too are to sacrifice ourselves, and in that sense we become what we eat.
 Just as Jesus took the bread, blessed it, broke it and gave it, when we receive the Eucharist we are to allow ourselves to be taken by Jesus, blessed, broken and given in love for others.
-In that sense, the words of Paul in our second reading tonight become true, “For as often as you eat this bread and drink the cup, you proclaim the death of the Lord until he comes” (1 Cor 11:26)
+In that sense, the words of Paul in our second reading tonight become true, “For as often as you eat this bread and drink the cup, you proclaim the death of the Lord until he comes.”
+(1 Cor 11:26)

 Thanks be to God for the gift of the Priesthood and thanks be to God for the Eucharist!